edoardoInsaghi/random_projects/README.md

 With Games.py I was trying to replicate the code from this YouTube video (https://youtu.be/YNMkADpvO4w).
 It was my first approach to game theory and I am generally happy with how the end result turned out.

-Genetic_polynomial was my firt attempt at using genetic algorithms.
-The program finds the minimum of a function f: (x,y) -> z.
-Things like division by zero are not addressed in the code.
+Genetic_polynomial.py was my firt attempt at using genetic algorithms.
+The program finds the minimum of a given (hopefully convex) function f: (x,y) -> z.
+Things like division by zero are not dealt with in the code.
+Thanks to my professor who introduced me to an extremely interesting book titled "Essentials of metaheuristics".

-txt_elab.py was an attempt to see how Zipf's law works.
+Txt_elab.py was an attempt to see how Zipf's law works.
 One of the first texts I used was Virgil's Aeneid.
 Fun fact: many of the words in his work occur a multiple of six times.